Your Media/Live Performance Coach: A User’s Guide

 The truth is there’s a calibration of energy that is always exchanged between a performer and their audience.
 And that’s true whether the setting is a live or recorded platform.
 Audiences trust the truth.
 Not someone trying to be someone else.
 Most performance coaches are either ignorant about this exchange of energy….or…..they don’t find it nearly as important as the content of the performance.
 In an acting class I teach, we actually test this energy for its physical impact using a science called psychoneuroimmunology.
 Which is a fancy word for the study of emotions and energy and their impact upon the body.
 And the awareness of the information that this science reveals, makes a profound impact on the performer’s ability to focus on the things that matter and screen out everything that doesn’t.

 Everyone has a free, authentic and passionate self that comes out in the right circumstances.
 And helping you easily find THAT place inside whenever you want, should be the ultimate goal of your coach.
 Not “train” you to look and sound like someone else.
 Your audience knows when they’re getting the real you.
-The bottom line is that an effective coach learns to remove the “friction” that can impede a performer from being truly streamlined in their priority to be that most authentic self.
+The bottom line is that an effective coach learns to remove the “friction” that can impede a performer from being truly streamlined in their priority to be that most authentic, passionate and dynamic self.
 Not add something for them to do which is the “fuel” part of the fuel vs friction dynamic for problem solving.
-Addressing these things from the “friction” component is almost ALWAYS easier than adding more work or “fuel.”
+Addressing these things from the “friction” component is almost ALWAYS easier than adding more work or “fuel” which just takes up more of your available working memory that should be allocated to your endeavor.
 Yet almost every live performance coaching endeavor seeks to influence their client from the outside.
 Armed with faulty data about body language studies, they usually try to superimpose a “preferred” posture over the one to which their client naturally gravitates when they are most comfortable.
-Or animate facial expressions.
-Or modulate the voice more.
+Or animate facial expressions like telling clients to “smile more.”
+Or modulate the voice more creating more highs and lows.
 Most of these instructions are read as, “don’t be static, don’t be monotoned or boring….”
 All this just causes cognitive dissonance.
 In fact, there is a study done at Harvard Medical School that proved that trying to NOT do something, is a recipe for being far more prone to do the very thing they’re trying NOT to do!
 This phenomenon has been dubbed “ironic process.”
 Yet most coaching invariably involves telling the client to omit things considered to be below the standard of excellence that the coach has pre-ordained in their mind.
 Not the one the client exhibits in their most natural and passionately authentic state.
 Invariably, they set their client on the way toward “doing” rather than “being.”
 And having seen no shortage of actors do the prior instead of the far more rare latter, I can tell you that watching someone in “beingness,” becomes a profound experience for both performer and audience.
-When you’re performing from a state of being, no one can give you anything, nor can they take anything from you that you haven’t already given yourself.
+When you’re performing from a state of being, no one can give you anything you don’t already have, nor can they take anything from you!
 You’re completely self-sufficient and in the most primary state to truly move not only your audience, but yourself.
 This is the birthplace of truly passionate performance emanating from inside.
 After 35 years and literally hundreds of thousands of interactions with performers of all ilks, I’ve seen these techniques work over and over by now.
 I’ve also used them myself as a professional performing musician.
 And they work fast and require less coaching, once understood.

 So now, you know!
 The next time your coach gives you some advice from the outside instead of suggesting a perspective shift to influence you from the inside, ask them to prove the veracity of what’s behind the advice.
 If the answer doesn’t wash with you as constituting common sense, consider a new coach!